mrfunyon/django-haystack/docs/searchindex_api.rst

 ``update``
 ----------

-.. method:: SearchIndex.update(self)
+.. method:: SearchIndex.update(self, using=None)

-Update the entire index.
+Updates the entire index.

+If ``using`` is provided, it specifies which connection should be used.
+Default relies on the routers to decide which backend should be used.

 ``update_object``
 -----------------

-.. method:: SearchIndex.update_object(self, instance, **kwargs)
+.. method:: SearchIndex.update_object(self, instance, using=None, **kwargs)

 Update the index for a single object.
 Attached to the class's post-save hook.

+If ``using`` is provided, it specifies which connection should be used.
+Default relies on the routers to decide which backend should be used.

 ``remove_object``
 -----------------

-.. method:: SearchIndex.remove_object(self, instance, **kwargs)
+.. method:: SearchIndex.remove_object(self, instance, using=None, **kwargs)

 Remove an object from the index.
 Attached to the class's post-delete hook.

+If ``using`` is provided, it specifies which connection should be used.
+Default relies on the routers to decide which backend should be used.

 ``clear``
 ---------

-.. method:: SearchIndex.clear(self)
+.. method:: SearchIndex.clear(self, using=None)

-Clear the entire index.
+Clears the entire index.

+If ``using`` is provided, it specifies which connection should be used.
+Default relies on the routers to decide which backend should be used.

 ``reindex``
 -----------

-.. method:: SearchIndex.reindex(self)
+.. method:: SearchIndex.reindex(self, using=None)

-Completely clear the index for this model and rebuild it.
+Completely clears the index for this model and rebuilds it.

+If ``using`` is provided, it specifies which connection should be used.
+Default relies on the routers to decide which backend should be used.

 ``get_updated_field``
 ---------------------